 Once again, you try to get your puppy used to the crate, but it’s in vain.
 He whines and tries desperately to get out.
 Does this situation sound familiar?
-In fact, many people complain that their puppy hates crates.
-But after all, crates are essential, for example, for transportation in the car or on an airplane.
+In fact, many people complain that their puppy hates the crate.
+But after all, crates are essential, for example, for transportation in the car or on the plane.
 So what can you do?

 I decided to analyze the reasons for this behavior in puppies and gathered all possible solutions to this problem.
 I think that at least one of them will help you.